PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/homology.md

 toc_sticky: true
 ---

 * In the previous section, we stated that *ab initio* structure prediction may lead to more inaccurate results as the size of the protein increases with our current algorithms.
 So, we cannot confidently predict the large SARS-CoV-2 S protein using *ab initio* structure prediction.
 As mentioned in the *Introduction to Protein Structure Prediction* section, we have over 160,000 protein structure entries available in the PDB.
 With every new structure we identify, we learn a little more about the rules that nature uses to fold proteins into shapes.
 Within these entries are published structures of the SARS S protein, which we know is similar to the SARS-CoV-2 S protein based on the genomic sequence.
 So, why not leverage this database in predicting the SARS-CoV-2 S protein and other structures?
 This is exactly how homology modeling and other template-based methods approach structure prediction.
 By using protein structures in the PDB as templates to guide us in structure prediction, we are able to improve prediction accuracy and allow us to more confidently predict the structure of large proteins.

-Going back to the analogy of our droid trying to find the lowest lying area of a newly discovered planet.
+* Going back to the analogy of our droid trying to find the lowest lying area of a newly discovered planet.
 Imagine that the planet is covered with craters, and we believe that the lowest lying area is within one of these crators.
 One method is to explore each crater on the planet, which will take an extremely long time.
 Now, let's say that we have explored many crater-filled planets and know what the deepest craters will look like.
 We can now narrow our search and save much more time.
 Using our knowledge, we can also more confidently explore larger crater-filled planets.

 * Homology modeling is based on the observation that proteins from the same evolutionary family with similar sequences typically adopt similar structures.
 Using sequence comparisons, we can scour the database for proteins with notable sequence identity to be used as a template.
 Now that we have a starting point, the chances of predicting the correct structure is greatly improved, as well as potentially speeding up the process.

 * Unfortunately, there are occasions where no identified proteins have notable sequence similarities.
 The alternative is to use threading, or fold recognition.
 In this case, rather than comparing the target sequence to sequences in the database, this method compares the target sequence to structures themselves.
 The biological basis of this method is that in nature, protein structures tend to be highly conservative and unique structural folds are therefore limited.
 (If it ain’t broke… Of course, mutations and structure deviations occur over evolutionary timeline.)
-A simple explanation of the general threading algorithm is that structure predictions are created by placing or “threading” each amino acid in the target sequence to template structures from a non-redundant template database, and then assessing how well it fits with some scoring function.
+A simple explanation of the general threading algorithm is that structure predictions are created by placing or “threading” each amino acid in the target sequence to template structures from a non-redundant template database, and then assessing how well it fits with some scoring function[^score].
 Then, the best-fit templates are used to build the predicted model.
 The scoring function varies per algorithm, but it typically takes secondary structure compatibilities, gap penalties during alignment, and other terms that depend on amino acids that are bought into contact by the alignment.

 Here is a short YouTube video by *"Chee-Onn Leong"* that briefly goes over homology modeling and threading.

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/OEzVUrhtZ6s?t=82" frameborder="0" allowfullscreen></iframe>

-  * More information on threading scores can be found <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3244815/" target="_blank">here</a>.

-* Here is a flowchart of Yang Zhang Lab's threading method, I-TASSER.
+Here is a flowchart of Yang Zhang Lab's threading method, I-TASSER [^tasser].
 There is no need to understand each step, but recognize that even with templates, structure prediction is a complicated and computationally intensive process.

 <img src="../_pages/coronavirus/files/ITASSER.png">

-  * For those that want to know more about I-TASSER, the full description of the  can be found <a href="http://europepmc.org/backend/ptpmcrender.fcgi?accid=PMC2849174&blobtype=pdf" target="_blank">here</a>.
+For those that want to know more about I-TASSER, the full description of the  can be found <a href="http://europepmc.org/backend/ptpmcrender.fcgi?accid=PMC2849174&blobtype=pdf" target="_blank">here</a>.

 <hr>

-If you would like to learn more about protein structure prediction, click here to see how we used three publically available protein prediction software to model SARS-CoV-2 S protein.
+In this tutorial, we will use three publically available protein prediction software to model the SARS-CoV-2 S protein.

 [Visit tutorial](tutorial_homology){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}